dbt-labs/dbt-core/docs/arch/adr-003-versioning-branching-strategy.md

 \* Disclaimer: the how and when to apply changes to a release branch will be covered in another upcoming ADR.

 1. If a release branch is not yet cut: This is the scenario where we start to develop a feature for a future version before we have cut a release branch for the upcoming version (eg. we want to work on a feature for `1.2.0` but we haven't cut the release branch for `1.1.0` yet).
     1. Is this dead code?
 If so, then commiting the changes to `main` is acceptable.
-There must be 0 risk of users hitting this so if unsure, please uses the alternative option.
+There must be 0 risk of users hitting this so if unsure, please use the alternative option.
     1. Use a feature branch until the release branch is cut.
 Then when it makes sense, merge the feature branch into `main` and continue development.

    ** Sometimes feature flags are used by teams to also achieve this goal.
 In our case, feature flags aren't controlled by the team and instead dependent of a user to toggle them on/off.
 Core uses feature flags instead for offering experimental functionality for users to try and test out.
 This is different from hiding features from going into certain releases.